| In the judgment of this writer, many descendants of

 FREDERICK CROOM, who died about 1852 in

-New Hanover County, have believed incorrectly that he was a son of
+New Hanover County, have believed incorrectly that he was the last son

-MAJOR CROOM, I, the second son of Daniel Croom of Virginia.
-On this
+MAJOR CROOM, I, the second son of Daniel Croom of Virginia, and his

-and other pages at this web site, I shall set forth recently
+and other pages at this web site, I have set forth recently

 discovered facts and the applied thinking of Richard Booth, a family

-researcher, and this writer.
+this Frederick Croom..
 Several years ago while I was studying

 surnames other than Croom, Dick Booth demonstrated to me how effective